Case Study: Advisory Platform For Education & Mentoring

 The clients, two seasoned entrepreneurs, addressed us already having an existing platform at hand.
 Though it had accumulated a certain user base, it was dated, with limited functionality and lack of support for mobile devices.
 However, the critical point lay in significant architectural constraints, which prevented it from growth.

-The vision presented by the clients during the initial discussions went far beyond these constraints, and the product had to undergo fundamental changes to make this vision tangible—basically, it had to be rewritten from scratch and seamlessly transitioned to a new architecture.
+The vision presented by the clients during the initial discussions went far beyond these constraints, and the product had to undergo fundamental changes to make this vision tangible—basically, it had to be rewritten from scratch and seamlessly transitioned to a new architecture, application development best practices.
 Within the product, our goal was to make communication and information exchange as easy as possible.
 The core of it all is the host of posts on different topics that can be initiated, searched for, viewed and commented by users.

 Expanding the market with a separate platform

 The platform originally targeted the US market, but over time it was clear that high schoolers from Southeast Asia and China needed a standalone platform to connect with US-based mentors for assistance and advice.
 The simplest solution was to clone the platform and set up a brand new product, which would use a different API and database.
 This helped us introduce changes and avoid making the code unnecessarily complicated.
 We cloned the server to a new repository, obtained additional Amazon instances, and both platforms soon became totally self-sufficient.

 Continuous integration and enhanced performance